tiprankstipranks

 Strong competition within our market area may limit our growth and profitability.

-Competition in the banking and financial services industry is intense and expanding with entrants into our market providing new and innovative technology-driven financial solutions.
+Competition in the banking and financial services industry is intense and increasing with entrants into our market providing new and innovative technology-driven financial solutions.
 Our profitability depends upon our continued ability to successfully compete in our market area.
 We compete with commercial banks, savings institutions, mortgage banking firms, credit unions, finance companies, investment advisers, wealth managers, mutual funds, insurance companies, online lenders, large non-bank participants, and brokerage and investment banking firms operating both locally and elsewhere.
-In particular, over the past decade, our local markets have experienced the effects of substantial banking consolidation, and large out-of-state competitors have grown significantly.
+Over the past decade, our local markets have experienced the effects of substantial banking consolidation, and large out-of-state competitors have grown significantly.
 Many of these competitors have substantially greater resources and lending limits than we do, and may offer certain deposit and loan pricing, services or credit criteria that we do not or cannot provide.
-There are also a number of strong locally-based competitors with large capital positions in our market who may deploy aggressive strategies to drive growth, take our customers and win market share.
-Furthermore, key components of the financial services value chain have been replicated by digital innovation, commonly referred to as Fintech.
+There are also a number of strong, locally-based competitors with large capital positions in our market who may deploy aggressive strategies to drive growth, acquire our customers and win market share.
+Furthermore, key components of the financial services value chain have been replicated by digital innovation.
 As customer preferences and expectations continue to evolve, technology has lowered barriers to entry and made it possible for non-banks to offer products and services traditionally provided by banks, such as automatic transfer and automatic payment systems.
 In addition, some of the largest technology firms are engaging in joint ventures with the largest banks to provide and or expand financial service offerings with a technological sophistication and breadth of marketing that smaller institutions do not have.
 Many of our competitors have fewer regulatory constraints and may have lower cost structures.
 Additionally, due to their size, many competitors may be able to achieve economies of scale and, as a result, may offer a broader range of products and services as well as better pricing for those products and services than we can.
 The adoption of these Fintech solutions within our market area may cause greater and faster disruption to our business model if we are unable to keep pace with, or invest wisely in, these enabling technologies.
-In July 2018, the OCC announced that it will begin accepting applications from Fintechs to become special purpose national banks.
-Although the OCC's authority to issue special purpose bank charters to non-bank Fintechs continues to be subject to ongoing litigation, similar developments are likely to result in even greater competition within all areas of our operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.